66th Airmobile Infantry Regiment "Trieste": World War II

-At the outbreak of World War II the regiment consisted of a command, a command company, three fusiliers battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
+At the outbreak of World War II the regiment consisted of a command, a command company, three fusilier battalions, a support weapons battery equipped with 65/17 infantry support guns, and a mortar company equipped with 81mm Mod.
 35 mortars.
 In June 1940 the division was in the reserve during the Italian invasion of France.

 Western Desert Campaign

 In September 1941 the Trieste division disembarked in Libya for the Western Desert Campaign.
 The division was immediately employed in the Siege of Tobruk covering the besieging forces right flank.
 The division then moved to Bir Hakeim to block British attacks from the southeastern desert.
 On 18 November 1941 the British Eighth Army launched Operation Crusader to relieve the siege of Tobruk.
 On 24 November, General Erwin Rommel ordered the Afrika Korps and 132nd Armored Division "Ariete" to push east to relieve the Siege of Bardia and the Axis frontier garrisons, while the Trieste division was sent South to cover the right flank of Rommel's advance.
 On 6 December the Axis forces received the order to retreat westwards and the Trieste division formed the rearguard and fought delaying battles at Bir Bellafaa, Sidi Breghish, Alem Hamza, and Suluq.
 On 21 January 1942 Panzer Group Africa attacked and drove British forces back to Ain el Gazala.
 On 26 May 1942 Axis forced commenced the Battle of Gazala, during which the Trieste division was ordered to open a gap in the minefield north of the Bir Hakeim.
 On 29 May the Trieste division had broken through British lines and reached Got el Ualeb, while to the division's South the Battle of Bir Hakeim unfolded.
-On 8-11 June the division participated in the assault on Bir Hakeim, which the French defenders abandoned on 11 June.
+On 8–11 June the division participated in the assault on Bir Hakeim, which the French defenders abandoned on 11 June.
 The next day the division took part in the destruction of the British 2nd and 4th Armoured Brigades.
 From 19 June the Trieste division participated in the Axis offensive to capture Tobruk, which fell on 21 June.
 The division then pursued the retreating British forces and clashed with rearguards at Sidi Omar, Mersa Matruh until reaching El Alamein in Egypt.